prog4biol/pfb2023/pfb.md

 AttributeError: 'list' object has no attribute 'rstrip'
 ```

-### What functions go with my object?
+### What object-specific functions or "methods" go with my object?

-How do you find out what functions work with an object?
+How do you find out what methods work with an object?
 There's a handy function `dir()`.
-As an example what functions can you call on our string `'ACGTGA'`?
+As an example what methods you can call on our string `'ACGTGA'`?

 ```python
 >>> dir('ACGTGA')
 ['__add__', '__class__', '__contains__', '__delattr__', '__dir__', '__doc__', '__eq__', '__format__', '__ge__', '__getattribute__', '__getitem__', '__getnewargs__', '__gt__', '__hash__', '__init__', '__init_subclass__', '__iter__', '__le__', '__len__', '__lt__', '__mod__', '__mul__', '__ne__', '__new__', '__reduce__', '__reduce_ex__', '__repr__', '__rmod__', '__rmul__', '__setattr__', '__sizeof__', '__str__', '__subclasshook__', 'capitalize', 'casefold', 'center', 'count', 'encode', 'endswith', 'expandtabs', 'find', 'format', 'format_map', 'index', 'isalnum', 'isalpha', 'isdecimal', 'isdigit', 'isidentifier', 'islower', 'isnumeric', 'isprintable', 'isspace', 'istitle', 'isupper', 'join', 'ljust', 'lower', 'lstrip', 'maketrans', 'partition', 'replace', 'rfind', 'rindex', 'rjust', 'rpartition', 'rsplit', 'rstrip', 'split', 'splitlines', 'startswith', 'strip', 'swapcase', 'title', 'translate', 'upper', 'zfill']
 ```
-`dir()` will return all atributes of an object, among them its functions.
-Technically, functions belonging to a specific class (object type) are called methods.
+`dir()` will return all atributes of an object, among them its methods.
+Methods are functions belonging to a specific class (object type).
 You can call `dir()` on any object, most often, you'll use it in the interactive Python shell.

 ### Strings